jayloop/radix/README.md

 2. Max 55 bits are available for storing values associated with the inserted keys.
 The values could be offsets to permanent storage or compressed memory pointers.

-3. The 0 value can not be stored with a key (since a 0 return value means key not found).

-4. The tree accepts any []byte data as keys, but in case you want to use range or min/max searches, the key data needs to be binary comparable.
+3. The tree accepts any []byte data as keys, but in case you want to use range or min/max searches, the key data needs to be binary comparable.
 For uint64 all you need to do is store them in big-endian order.
 For int64 the sign bit also needs to be flipped.
 ASCII strings are trivial, but floating point numbers requires more transformations.
 UTF8 is rather complex (see golang.org/x/text/collate).

-5. When indexing keys of variable length (like strings) the requirement is that no key may be the prefix of another key.
+4. When indexing keys of variable length (like strings) the requirement is that no key may be the prefix of another key.
 A simple solution for this is to append a 0 byte on all keys (given 0 is not used within the keys).

 ## Installation